dustinbailey/go-tracker/0_implementation-checklist.md

 ## 1. Frontend (Cloudflare Pages)

-- [ ] Create a new project using React (or another preferred framework)
+- [ ] Create a new project using Next.js (or another preferred framework)
 - [ ] Style the app using Tailwind CSS for responsive, mobile-first design
 - [ ] Deploy via Cloudflare Pages with GitHub integration for auto-deploys